 - 3D-conformal radiotherapy: In this technique, the radiation is given with special machines so that it is better aimed at the area where the tumor was.
 This allows more of the healthy breast to be spared.
 Treatments are given twice a day for 5 days.
 Because only part of the breast is treated, this is considered to be a form of accelerated partial breast irradiation.
 (Other forms of accelerated partial breast irradiation are described under “Brachytherapy.”)

 Researchers hope these approaches will prove to be at least equal to the current, standard radiation therapy methods, but few studies have compared them directly to standard radiation therapy.
-It is not known if all of the newer methods will still be as good as standard radiation after many years, so many doctors still consider them experimental.
+It is not known if all of the newer methods will have the same long-term results as standard radiation, so not all doctors use them.
 Women who are interested in these approaches may want to ask their doctor about taking part in clinical trials of accelerated breast irradiation now going on.

 Possible side effects of external radiation

 The main short-term side effects of external beam radiation therapy to the breast are: